Andiswa230/Wede-poe-/README.md

 # Destiny Beauty spa

 ## Overview
-The Serenity Spa website showcases the services, philosophy, and contact information of a full-service spa.
-It provides a welcoming and informative experience for visitors, highlighting spa treatments, hours of operation, and ways to book an appointment.
+The Destiny Beauty website provides a welcoming and informative experience for visitors, highlighting spa treatments, hours of operation, and ways to book an appointment.

 ---